Gympie Golf Course

 Our plans to play golf at Gympie Golf Course have been a long time in the making.
 Probably close to a year and a half in fact!
 Long before we had ever heard of the golf course.
 Even long before we knew where Gympie was located!

 If you follow Instagram golf accounts as we do, then you probably know Brendan from @agolfersjourney.
 Gympie is where Brendan grew up and Gympie Golf Course is his home course.
 So, when we decided to include Australia as one of our first stops on our world golf tour, we reached out to Brendan to let him know that we would love to play golf together.
-Sometime after the Presidents Cup was the only timing that we knew.
+Sometime after the Presidents Cup was the only time that we knew.

 Gympie Golf Course, known locally as “Pines” for the pine trees that were planted back in the 1930’s, plays 6080-yards, par 70 from the Blues, and 5596-yards par 72 from the Reds.
 Ian Baker-Finch, the 1991 Open Championship winner at Royal Birkdale, apprenticed here from 1976 to 1978.
 We admired all the Open victory photos that are signed and proudly on display in the Clubhouse.